-Small Group Activity: At your table, review the case information for your patient, Ben.
+Small Group Activity: In your small group, review the case information for your patient, Ben.
 Discuss strategies to coordinate care for Ben in treatment court settings.

 - How do you coordinate with the treatment team? - How can you, as the clinician on this team, work to support Ben in his efforts to succeed in programming?